Read our comprehensive guide to buying your next vehicle interstate.

 - Drive it back yourself.
 If you don’t mind a long road trip, you can fly interstate to pick the car up and then drive it home yourself.
-Just remember to factor the cost of a flight and petrol into your budget.
+Just remember to factor the cost of a flight, petrol (and accommodation if necessary) into your budget.

 - Get someone else to drive it back for you.
 Don’t have the time to pick the car up yourself?
 Ask a friend or relative to do the job for you – and cover all their expenses, of course.